deepak99975/RFID-Based-Out-Pass-System/README.md

 ## Software Requirements
 - Arduino IDE for programming Atmega 328.
 - Lua-based IDE for programming NodeMCU.
-- Serial communication software for debugging (e.g., PuTTY, Arduino Serial Monitor).
+- Serial communication software for debugging (e.g.Arduino Serial Monitor).

 ## Installation and Setup
 1. Connect the RFID module to the Atmega 328 microcontroller following the hardware wiring diagram.